robusta-dev/robusta/docs/getting-started/installation.rst

 Installation Guide
 ##################

 Robusta is installed with Helm.
-You can handwrite the values.yaml file, but it is easier to autogenerate it.
+You can handwrite the values.yaml, but it is easier to autogenerate it.

 Helm Installation
 ------------------------------

-1. Autogenerate the Helm values.yaml file:
+1. Autogenerate the Helm values file:

 .. code-block:: bash

    python3 -m pip install -U robusta-cli --no-cache robusta gen-config

+Save ``generated_values.yaml``!
+This is your Robusta configuration file.

 2. Install Robusta using `Helm <https://helm.sh/>`_: